demipel8/game-wrapper/README.md

 ##Extend an existing module

- - Create the new folder with
+ - Create the new folder with:
  ```
  npm run module -- {module name}
  ```

  - Read the module docs and implement your solution.
  - Copy the tests and make sure it passes all.
  - Launch the factory with your module as a parameter

 ###TODO list